jbee/jbee.github.io/hiperx.md

 * `@+[{-_}{a-zA-Z0-9}+]+`: general letters and digits; `foo`, `Foo`, `foo-bar`, `fooBar`, `foo_bar`, `foo1`, `foo2bar`, ...
 * `{$}@<a-zA-Z0-9_>`: php style; `$foo`, `$föö`, `$FOO2`, `$foo_bar`

-Instead of defining multiple cases for complex patterns a common pattern must be found.
+Phone Numbers:

+* `[{+}]#+[{ -}#+]+`: local or international; `0150 963852`, `0150-963852`, `+49 12345 698547`, ...

+## Philosophy

+Complex patterns might have multiple cases.
+In such cases a common super-pattern is used that potentially matches more but does not conflict with other patterns.
+Full conformity is then checked in later stages of the parsing.

-To match for example any java number literal the pattern could be:
+A (simplified) pattern to e.g. match any java number is:

 ```
 {.0-9}[{.xb0-9}[{0-9A-Fa-f_}+][.#+]][{dDfFlL}]
 ```
-This would wrongly match just `.` or `..` or `..0.0` or hexadecimal numbers with a floating point tail.
+It would wrongly match `.` or `..` or `..0.0` or hexadecimal numbers with a floating point tail.
-As this still would not accept something as a number that is another valid token this is less of a problem.
+But it does not accept something as a number that is another valid language token.
-The number tokens would need a additional check at a later stage, similar to a overall length check.
+The number tokens would need an additional check at a later stage, similar to a overall length check.

-A better solution, however, is to design the language so that such irregularities do not occur.
-In case of java's numbers we could disallow a floating point to start with `.`.
+A better solution, however, is to design the language so that such irregularities do not exist.
+In case of java's numbers we could disallow a floating point to start with `.`, what would give the language the property of all number literals starting with a digit.

-This limitation is less considered a problem and more a help to keep a language regular.
+Therefore the limitation is less considered a problem and more a guide to keep a language regular.

-In the example we would gain the property of all number literals starting with a digit.
+Also cases are often better handled as different terminal tokens of the language.
+So in paractice cases do occur on a different level making this a non-issue.